You are here:

 - at least two years of modern language

 - at least two years of natural or physical science

 - at least three years of social science

 - and two years of academic electives.

 In addition, successful admission candidates generally place in the top two-fifths of their high school graduating class and score better than the national average on the SAT or ACT exams.

 As part of our comprehensive review process, supplemental materials, as well as a personal interview, may be required prior to the determination of admissibility.

-The college application process can be stressful, especially if you know that your standardized test scores don’t reflect your full potential.
-While many of our incoming students place in the top two-fifths of their graduating class and have above average SAT or ACT scores, we’re happy to evaluate the rigor of your high school classes, your GPA, letters of recommendation, and extracurricular activities instead.
-It’s an initiative we call the Test Optional Choice, and it could help take your application from good to great.
+The college application process can be stressful, especially if you know that your standardized test scores don't reflect your full potential.
+While you are welcome to submit SAT or ACT scores, we're also happy to evaluate the rigor of your high school classes, your GPA, letters of recommendation, and extracurricular activities in lieu of these scores.
+You will still get full consideration for all types of financial aid, academic/talent scholarships, and grants.

 To take advantage of this option, simply select "test optional" on your application; if you have already submitted an application and would like to switch to test optional, please fill out our test optional form.